-With the mental anguish of war and prison life behind him, he set his eyes on a simple, agrarian lifestyle.
+With the mental anguish of war and prison life behind him, he set his heart on a simple, agrarian lifestyle.
 He consequently joined the Artaman League, an association of young people who sought a farm-based way of life.
 Here, he met Hedwig Hensel who shared his ideals.
 They married in 1929 and lived as farmers for the next five years.
 In time, they had five children.

 Heinrich Himmler, a fellow Artaman League and Nazi Party member, declared a call-for-action in 1934 and invited Rudolf to reenlist.
 Rudolf didn’t care to depart from farm-life but ardent love for the fatherland changed his mind.
-With memories of comradeship, he reenlisted.
+With golden memories of comradeship, he reenlisted.
 His hopes of soldiering soon vanished, however.
 The Nazi authorities saw him as particularly well suited for concentration camp administration.
 They sent him to Dachau in December of 1934.

 Within months, Rudolf wanted out of concentration camp life and made his request known to Theodor Eicke, the camp commandant.
 Eicke told him he was eminently suited for the post (as a former prisoner) and was not changing his mind.
 According to his memoirs, Höss felt trapped, with no hope of turning back.
-In time, Eicke trained him to not show the least sign of weakness at the sight of corporal punishments and executions.
+In time, Eicke trained him not to show the least sign of weakness at the sight of corporal punishments and executions.
 These events always repelled Höss, but he learned to appear unaffected.
 He eventually became the longest-serving commandant in Nazi concentration camp history.